PaymentFusion/paymentfusion.github.io/_posts/2021-02-25-Control_Center_v2021.3.0.md

 #### Features
 * The `is_partial_auth` value has been added to reporting data set.
-* The reporting directories have been renamed and updated to improve clarity.

 #### Bugs
 * Reporting: Fixes an issue where closed batches would not get synced correctly.